Louvre Museum in Paris Tickets and Tours

 Making a selection of what to see is more difficult at the Louvre than at any other museum (there are 35,000 works of art inside from almost every artistic period and from a variety of provenances).
 However (and here are some important omissions) if we were to make a top list of the best known, it would look something like this:

 • Leonardo Da Vinci's Mona Lisa: the museum's star piece.
-But before you get "disappointed", I'll tell you that you won't be able to see it up close; the painting is protected by a security barrier several metres high due to the fact that the painting has been attacked on several occasions.
+But before you get "disappointed", I will tell you that you will not be able to see it up close; the painting is protected by a security barrier of several metres because on several occasions attempts have been made on the painting.
 Even from a distance, you must see it, as it is the star work of the Renaissance and one of the most mythical paintings in existence.

 • Liberty Leading the People by Delacroix: the painting represents the popular uprising against the crown in Paris in 1830 that ended with the ousting of the last Bourbon to reign in France: Charles X. In this work, liberty is represented allegorically as a woman in the centre of the painting holding a flag.